Genaker/TerraformMagentoCloud/README.md

 or click url: (https://www.youtube.com/watch?v=kmnlrXSTQlM)

 Architecting your Magento platform to grow with your business can sometimes be a challenge.
 This video walks through the steps needed to take an out-of-the-box, single-node Magento implementation and turn it into a highly available, elastic, and robust deployment.
 This includes an end-to-end caching strategy that provides an efficient front-end cache (including populated shopping carts) using Varnish on Amazon EC2 as well as offloading the Magento caches to separate infrastructure such as Amazon ElastiCache.
-We also look at strategies to manage the Magento Media library outside of the application instances, including EEFS shared storage solutions.
+We also look at strategies to manage the Magento Media library outside of the application instances, including EFS shared storage solutions.

 # Debug logging